 Filing a claim with the other person’s insurance company does not mean you will go to trial.
 In fact, you’ll go through quite a long process before you go to trial.

 - negotiate a fair settlement

-This is all about just, fair compensation.
-If that does not happen, then we have to file a lawsuit.
+The goal is to get you just and fair compensation.
+If that does not happen, your attorney will file a lawsuit.